 Table of Contents

-- 2. Seminyak – for sunset beach bars, luxury restaurants, and shopping
+- 2. Seminyak – best area in Bali for sunset bars, luxury restaurants, and shopping

-- 3. Canggu – for laid-back boho-chic beach lovers
+- 3. Canggu – best area to stay in Bali for laid-back boho-chic beach lovers

-- 4. Uluwatu – upscale clifftop resorts and beach clubs
+- 4. Uluwatu – best place in Bali for upscale clifftop resorts and beach clubs

 - 6. Nusa Dua – for family getaways and water sports